stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 Now `res` is `innocent_return` and we've changed one of the elements of `innocent_return`, but that is also going to change the element of `res` which is being used in our reverse pass callback!

-Care must be taken by end users of Stan math by using `auto` with caution.
+Care must be taken by end users of Stan Math by using `auto` with caution.
-When a user wishes to manipulate the coefficients of a matrix that is a return from a function in Stan math, they should assign the matrix to a plain Eigen type.
+When a user wishes to manipulate the coefficients of a matrix that is a return from a function in Stan Math, they should assign the matrix to a plain Eigen type.

 ```c++
 Eigen::Matrix<var, -1, 1> x = Eigen::Matrix<double, -1, 1>::Random(5);